 Health concerns and inherited diseases

 When buying a new pet, it's important to be aware of the inherited diseases and health conditions associated with the breed.
-The University of Sydney's Listing of Inherited Disorders in Animals (LIDA) provides information on common disorders for a range of breeds.
+The Universities Federation for Animal Welfare provides information on common disorders for a range of breeds.
 A responsible breeder will be aware of any conditions specific to their breed and exclude any dogs with problems from breeding.
 Ask to see copies of vet reports and screening tests for confirmation.

 Risks with purebred dogs